 Without souls of their own, they feel compelled to destroy the souls of other people.

 This gives them a temporary sense of superiority, oblivious to the fact that truly happy individuals do not need to harm others in order to feel good about themselves.
 Psychopaths will always get what they want from the game, because they've orchestrated it from beginning to end.
 But just because a person gets what they want certainly does not make them a winner.

 How do you know?

 1. You feel on-edge around this person, but you still want them to like you.
-You find yourself writing off most of their questionable behavior as accidental or insensitive, because you’re in constant competition with others for their attention and praise.
+You find yourself writing off most of their questionable behavior as accidental or insensitive because you’re in constant competition with others for their attention and praise.
 They don't seem to care when you leave their side—they can just as easily move on to the next source of energy.

-2. Uses sex as a tool for control.
+2. May use sex as a tool for control.
 After first hooking you with sexual praise and flattery, they suddenly become reclusive and uninterested.
 They make you feel desperate, ensuring that you are always the one to initiate physical intimacy.
 They use insulting names like “whore” and “slut” to drive this point home.
 They might also openly comment on their diminishing sex drive.